Music Box (Mariah Carey album): Background and development

 In 1988, Carey was discovered by Tommy Mottola, CEO of Columbia Records, and was promptly signed to the label.
 Carey's self-titled debut studio album, released in 1990, focused on re-recording and mastering several songs she had already written in high school alongside classmate, Ben Margulies.
 Aside from the seven songs taken from Carey's demo tape, four other tracks were written and produced by the former and an array of famed record producers.
 The album was complimented by critics, who called it a mature debut, full of various genre influences ranging from pop, R&B and soul.
 The album became a commercial success, selling fifteen million units globally.
 While making a strong impact on pop music, Carey became interested in altering her sound, and deviating from pop music for her second studio effort, Emotions (1991).
 Following the success of her debut, Columbia allowed her to take more control over her musical departure, enabling her to change her genre infusions, melodies and production.

-The album was originally scheduled for release a week earlier under the title Hero.

 With Carey as executive producer, having more control than she had on any other album, she took the album in a new direction, alongside Afanasieff.
 For Carey's third studio effort, she enrolled the help of a range of songwriters, as well as record producers.
 Aside from Afanasieff, Kenneth "Babyface" Edmonds, a man who would collaborate with Carey often in the near future, also took part in the project.
 Babyface also co-wrote a track with Carey titled "Never Forget You", a song that was released as a B-side to "Without You" exclusively in the United States.
 The album, which consisted mostly of slower ballads (with the exception of "Dreamlover", "Now That I Know", and "I've Been Thinking about You"), contained collaborations with some carry-on producers and writers from Emotions.
 Of these were Clivillés & Cole (of C+C Music Factory), who co-wrote the track "Now That I Know", a danceable pop-R&B ballad, which used similar formulas and synthesizers from tracks on Emotions.
 Another writer–producer that worked on the album was David Hall, who with Carey wrote the US single "Dreamlover".

 During the album's recording, Carey worked with several different musicians and producers, aside from Walter Afanasieff, the only hold over from her debut.
 On the album's first track "Dreamlover", Carey worked with Dave Hall throughout the song's entire production.
 In order to help with some of the song's arrangements, Mottola enrolled the help of Walter Afanasieff, who took on the completed track and transformed it into a more commercial hit.